qortmdgh4141/Real-Time-Information-Provision-App/README.md

   <img src="https://github.com/qortmdgh4141/Intelligent_CCTV_for_Port_Safety/blob/main/image/real-time_information_provision_system.png?raw=true"  width="560"> <br/>

-  - _First, after analyzing image data photographed by the CCTV camera, the following information is stored in a database._ <br/>
+  - _First, after analyzing image data collected through Intelligent CCTV for Port Safety, the following information is stored in a database._ <br/>
     - Image of the On-Site
     - The Number of People at the On-Site
     - Safety Numerical Values at the On-site